 Firstly, contact the person who has infringed your work, and inform them you are the creator of the work, and that your work is registered at Copyright House.
 Ask the person to stop using your work immediately.
 If they continue to use your work then you will need to issue legal proceedings against this person.
-Copyright House will, on your request, send an affidavit and a copy of the registered work to your solicitor.
-Copyright House will pay for the costs of the affidavit.
+Copyright House can help you by issuing official DMCA notices to websites and/or internet service providers where your copyrighted material is being used online without your permission.
+This service is provided by Copyright House free of charge.
+Copyright House will, on your request, send an affidavit* and a copy of the registered work to your solicitor. *Terms & Conditions apply

 How will other people know my work is protected?